Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/EfficientNet_B0_for_TensorFlow/README.md

 Examples:
 - Case for single NPU
-    - In *train_1p.sh*, python scripts part should look like as follows.
-For more detailed command lines arguments, please refer to [Command-line options](#command-line-options)
+    - In *train_1p.sh*, python scripts part should look like as follows.Make sure that the "--data_dir" modify the path of the user generated tfrecord.

         ```shell
         python3.7 ${currentDir}/main_npu.py \
           --data_dir=/data/slimImagenet \